microsoft/custom-connectors-masterclass/lab02/README.md

 * Add operation with Parameters

 ## Task 1: Create a solution
 Best Practice for everything in the Power Platform: Work INSIDE solutions.
-They are greating for organizing your customizations and some features only work here plus they over ALM capabilities.
+They are great for organizing your customizations and some features only work here plus they over ALM capabilities.

 Because of that our first step withing **make.powerautomate.com** is to navigate to **Solutions** on the left hand side and click on **New Solution**

 !["Create new solution"](./assets/lab02_conblank_01_createsolution.png)

-In the dialog which open give your solution a meaningful name and select either create an own publisher by clicking **New** or use the **Default Publisher** named after your enivronment.
+In the dialog which open give your solution a meaningful name and select either create an own publisher by clicking **New** or use the **Default Publisher** named after your environment.

 !["Create Solution Dialog"](./assets/lab02_conblank_02_solutionwizard.png)